galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon tip %} Under the hood:
 >
->  - It uses galaxyxml to generate the tool XML from ToolFactory form settings.
+>  - It uses [galaxyml](https://github.com/hexylena/galaxyxml) to generate the tool XML from ToolFactory form settings.
->  - It uses Planemo to generate the test outputs
+>  - It uses [Planemo](https://github.com/galaxyproject/planemo) to generate the test outputs
 >  - Then again to test newly generated code
 {: .tip}